 - The successful candidate will be expected to submit details of how the fellowship fund was used, including copies of receipts.

 Applications for the Fellowship will open again in 2024.

 The Faculty of Forensic Psychiatry is offering a £500 prize for an essay of 5,000 words on any topic related to forensic psychiatry.
-The winner will also receive a bursary to attend the Faculty conference normally held in March each year.
+The winner will also receive a bursary to attend the Faculty conference.

-The bursary will include registration for the full conference, attendance at the conference dinner and up to £250 to cover travel, accommodation and subsistence.
+The bursary will include registration for the full conference, attendance at the conference dinner and up to £250 for cover travel, accommodation and subsistence.